leifliddy/podman-yuzu-builder/README.md

 # once inside the container, run this script to build yuzu
 /root/scripts/01-build.yuzu.sh

+# use the -r option to perform a clean build (will remove exisiting source dir and build Yuzu from scratch)
+/root/scripts/01-build.yuzu.sh -r

 # the resulting yuzu binary will be copied to the /output directory which is shared with the host system

 # exit container